ZachJW34/cypress-ct-audit/analysis.md

 General Issues:
 1. When hovering over `Mount` in the command log, the AUT shows a blank view.
 This should probably display the mounted component

+## `angular`

+I did `npm install -g @angular/cli`.
+I made a new app and a simple component - works great.
+I included SCSS and Routing.

+On-boarding worked as expected - all the files were generated in the correct places.

 ## `nuxt`

 Nuxt's on-boarding experience did not have any configuration issues.
 Typescript and ESLint configurations did not need modified.